Pharm.D. Admissions - FAQs

 Before You Apply

 No you do not.
 Approximately half of our current Pharm.D. students completed their pre-pharmacy studies elsewhere.
 Pre-pharmacy courses can be taken at any accredited college or university.
 Students who complete their pre-pharmacy courses at KU are not given an advantage in the admissions process.
-However, they do have access to resources, such as the KU Pre-Pharmacy Club.
+However, the Early Assurance Pathway is available for KU pre-pharmacy students for an assured path to Pharm.D. admission.

 • The pre-pharmacy classes may be taken at any accredited university or community college.